This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a new condom every time you have sex: It is not washable or reusable.

 - Use it with a second form of protection: The best way to protect you and your partner is to use a condom with a sponge, cervical cap, or spermicide.
-Ask your caregiver for information about other methods of contraception.
+Ask your healthcare provider for information about other methods of contraception.
 Do not use a female condom when your partner uses a male condom.
 The two condoms may stick together and slip out of place.

 How do I use a female condom?